Luke Mathews: Personal life

-Mathews grew up in Werribee and Newport, Victoria and attended St Kevin's College, Melbourne.
+Mathews grew up in Werribee and Newport and attended St Kevin's College.

+As a junior he competed for the Werribee and Altona Little Athletics centres.

 He was also a talented junior Australian Rules Footballer having a stint with the Western Jets before turning his focus to athletics.

-He is currently studying a Bachelor of Commerce/Laws at Deakin University.
+He has completed studying a Bachelor of Commerce (finance) at Deakin University.

-Luke also owns a sausage dog named, Louis.